bokkypoobah/AigangPresaleContractAudit/audit/README.md

   * [ ] While the `transfer(...)` and `transferFrom(...)` uses safe maths, there are checks so the function is able to return **true** and **false** instead of throwing an error
 * [ ] `transfer(...)` and `transferFrom(...)` is only enabled when the crowdsale is finalised, when either the funds raised matches the cap, or the current time is beyond the crowdsale end date
 * [ ] `transferOwnership(...)` has `acceptOwnership()` to prevent errorneous transfers of ownership of the token contract
-* [ ] ETH contributed to the crowdsale contract is immediately moved to a separate wallet
+* [ ] ETH contributed to the crowdsale contract is accumulated in the crowdsale contract.
+The owner must call `PreSale.claimTokens(0)` to transfer the ETH to the owner (`controller`) of the contract.
 * [ ] ETH cannot be trapped in the token contract as the default `function () payable` is not implemented
 * [ ] Check potential division by zero
 * [ ] All numbers used are **uint** (which is **uint256**), with the exception of `decimals`, reducing the risk of errors from type conversions